-Every child deserves an equitable chance in life.
+For every child, an equitable chance in life

-How governments decide to spend public resources is critical to providing children with the things they need to survive and thrive.
+How governments choose to allocate resources shapes how children get what they need to survive and thrive.

-Children are left behind for various reasons.
-Social services are often underfunded, with available funds favouring services that never reach the most disadvantaged families.
-Local governments – increasingly responsible for providing things like health care and education – may also lack the capacity to collect data, consult communities, and determine why and where children remain cut off from needs.
+Children are cut off for various reasons.
+Social services are often underfunded, with available resources favouring those that never reach the most disadvantaged families.
+Local governments – increasingly responsible for providing things like health care and education – may also lack the capacity to collect data, consult communities, and determine why and where children remain left behind.